microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Set-EntraBetaAdministrativeUnit.md

 The `Set-EntraBetaAdministrativeUnit` cmdlet updates an administrative unit in Microsoft Entra ID.
 Specify `Id` parameter to update a specific administrative unit.

+In delegated scenarios, the signed-in user must be assigned a supported Microsoft Entra role or a custom role with the `microsoft.directory/administrativeUnits/allProperties/allTasks` permission.

+The Privileged Role Administrator is the least privileged role required for this operation.

 ## Examples

 ### Example 1: Update DisplayName